Florida woman’s car totaled in her driveway by Amazon driver

 Branden Baribeau, an Amazon spokesperson, sent this statement:

-“We’re looking into this issue and working directly with the customer and other parties involved to make this right,” Dooley said.
+“We’re looking into this issue and working directly with the customer and other parties involved to make this right.”